chuckan13/digitalpassbookclient/README.md

-#Digital Passbook Project
+# Digital Passbook Project

-Note that the "server" folder will not have anything in it.
-There is a separate repository for the server code.
+This is the Android app client code for the Digital Passbook project, which handles the distribution of invites to Princeton University eating club social events.